NolWag/The-Ecom-Doc-NetlifyCMS/content/infoPages/2020-11-03-michigan-restaurant-contact-tracing.md

 2. Guests will be redirected to a form that asks for their name, date and basic contact information.
 3. This information will be stored in a database and retrievable at any time.

 Send me a message or give me a call and we can get your contact tracing set up!
 This is a no strings attached offer, you pay nothing for this service.
+[Click here to contact me!](/contact)